-As part of my thesis I have been attempting to create a compelling view of the Earth.
-Due to NYU’s response to the Covid-19 pandemic I have lost access to the equipment this would have originally been rendered on, and have now shifted focus from the highest possible quality to something that runs in real time on the web.
-This is a brief overview of the CG elements of my project, at least where is currently stands.
+As part of my thesis I have been attempting to create a compelling view of the Earth in Extended Realities.
+Due to NYU’s response to the Covid-19 pandemic I have shifted focus from the highest possible quality in-person experience to something that runs in real time on the web.
+This is a brief overview of the computer graphics elements of my project.

-The base colour, bump, and specular textures are from this website.
+The base colour, bump, and specular textures are from planetpixelemporium.
 A 10K resolution of the Earth is not bad for a distant view of the planet, but as soon as the viewer gets any semblance of close, the pixilation becomes obvious:

 Noisy UV Sampling